 - Comprehensive framework : ISO 27001 provides a comprehensive framework for information security management.

-Strengths of the NIST CSF standard:
+Strengths of the NIST CSF standard

 - Flexibility : The NIST CSF is a flexible framework that can be tailored to the specific needs and risks of each organization.

 - Alignment with regulations and standards : The NIST CSF is developed by the National Institute of Standards and Technology (NIST), a US government agency.
 Therefore, it is often aligned with cybersecurity regulations and standards.